Last updated in April 2017

 Both Germany and Kazakhstan are keen to cooperate in the area of raw materials.
 As early as February 2012, an intergovernmental agreement was signed to establish a Partnership in the fields of Raw Materials, Industry and Technology with the aim of securing the supply of raw materials to German industry and using the transfer of technology to promote Kazakhstan’s industrialisation.

 Kazakhstan’s main exports to Germany are oil, iron and steel goods and chemical products.
-Kazakhstan is Germany’s fifth-largest supplier of oil.
+Kazakhstan is Germany’s fourth-largest supplier of oil.
 German exports to Kazakhstan comprise machinery, electrical equipment, chemical products, cars and car parts and pharmaceutical products.

 The German-Kazakh Intergovernmental Working Group on Business and Trade (RAG) meets once a year under the auspices of the Federal Ministry for Economic Affairs and Energy and Kazakhstan’s Ministry of Investment and Development.
 It addresses the conditions for German companies operating in Kazakhstan and Kazakh companies operating in Germany as well as issues relating to cooperation on areas like funding, raw materials, industry, energy, agriculture, health care, the environment and tourism.
-The ninth meeting of the RAG was held on 23 June 2016 in Schwerin.
+The tenth meeting of the RAG was held on 23 June 2016 in Schwerin.